-There are many underlying - and sometimes ethical - principles involved in obtaining consent and determining a person's capacity to consent.
+There are many underlying, and sometimes ethical, principles involved in obtaining consent and determining a person's capacity to consent.
 One of the first principles to remember is the presumption of capacity.
 The HCCA states:

-"A person is presumed to be capable with respect to treatment" and
+"A person is presumed to be capable with respect to treatment" "A person is presumed to be capable with respect to treatment, admission to or confining in a care facility and personal assistance services." and

-"A person is entitled to rely on the presumption of capacity with respect to another person unless he or she has reasonable grounds to believe that the other person is incapable with respect to the treatment".
-[HCCA 1996, s.4 (2)(3)]
+"A person is entitled to rely on the presumption of capacity with respect to another person unless he or she has reasonable grounds to believe that the other person is incapable with respect to the treatment, the admission, the confining or the personal assistance service, as the case may be."